 Liability coverage

 Collision coverage pays for repairs or replacement of your vehicle after an accident.
 Collision coverage is required for leased or financed cars.
-Suppose a tree branch hits your car and damages it $3,000, but it only costs you $2,000 in repairs.
-The comprehensive insurance will cover the other $2,000, and will help pay for the rest.
-Likewise, collision coverage pays for damages that occur while driving, colliding with other cars or stationary objects.
+Suppose a tree branch hits your car and damages it by $3,000, but it only costs you $2,000 in repairs.
+The comprehensive insurance will cover the other $2,000 and will help pay for the rest.
+Likewise, collision coverage pays for damages that occur while driving, or colliding with other cars or stationary objects.

 Collision coverage

 When you purchase collision coverage for your car insurance, your insurance provider will pay the actual cash value of the car, not its resale value.
-This type of coverage is mandatory for people with car loans and leases, but you can opt out if you own your vehicle outright.
+This type of coverage is mandatory for people with car loans and leases, but you can opt-out if you own your vehicle outright.

 The best way to get collision insurance is to shop around for a policy.
 Here are some factors to keep in mind: